yona-lang/homepage/docs/features/pattern-matching.md

 title: "Pattern Matching"
 ---

-Pattern matching is the most important feature for control flow in Yatta.
+Pattern matching is the most important feature for control flow in Yona.
 It allows simple, short way of specifying patterns for the built in types, specifically:

-Pattern matching, in combination with recursion are the basis of the control flow in Yatta.
+Pattern matching, in combination with recursion are the basis of the control flow in Yona.

 ## Scalar values - integer, float, byte, character, boolean, symbol
 Pattern matching for scalar values is super simple.
 The pattern looks is the value itself, for example: